tsents/Graph-Search/README.md

     ```

 ### Outputs:
-Results are saved in the `dat/` directory and include:
+Results are saved in the `dat/` directory by defualt and include:
 - Subgraph isomorphism matches.
-- Depth and branching factor logs (if enabled).
-- Profiling data (if enabled).

 ## Notes

 - The project includes a `.gitignore` file to exclude temporary files, logs, and outputs.